Trypanosoma: Taxonomy

-The monophyly of the genus Trypanosoma is not supported by a number of different methods.
-Rather, the American and African trypanosomes constitute distinct clades, implying that the major human disease agents T. cruzi (cause of Chagas’ disease) and T. brucei (cause of African sleeping sickness) are not closely related to each other.
+A number of different methods demonstrate that the traditional Trypanosoma genus is not monophyletic, with the biflagellate Bodonida nested within.
+The American and African trypanosomes constitute distinct clades, implying that the major human disease agents T. cruzi (cause of Chagas' disease) and T. brucei (cause of African sleeping sickness) are not closely related to each other.

-Phylogenetic analyses suggest an ancient split into a branch containing all Salivarian trypanosomes and a branch containing all non-Salivarian lineages.
-The latter branch splits into a clade containing bird, reptilian and Stercorarian trypanosomes infecting mammals and a clade with a branch of fish trypanosomes and a branch of reptilian or amphibian lineages.
+Phylogenetic analyses suggest an ancient split between a branch containing all Salivarian trypanosomes and a branch containing all non-Salivarian lineages.
+The latter branch in turn splits into a clade containing bird, reptilian and the Stercorarian trypanosomes infecting mammals, and a clade with a branch of fish trypanosomes and a branch of reptilian or amphibian lineages.

-Salivarians are trypanosomes of the subgenera of Duttonella, Trypanozoon, Pycnomonas and Nannomonas.
-These trypanosomes are passed to the recipient in the saliva of the tsetse fly (Glossina spp.).
+Salivarians are trypanosomes of the subgenera of Duttonella, Trypanozoon, Pycnomonas and Nannomonas, which are passed to the vertebrate recipient in the saliva of the tsetse fly (Glossina spp.).
 Antigenic variation is a characteristic shared by the Salivaria, which has been particularly well-studied in T. brucei.
 The Trypanozoon subgenus contains the species Trypanosoma brucei, T. rhodesiense and T. equiperdum.
 The subgenus Duttonella contains the species T. vivax.
 Nannomonas contains T. congolense.

 Stercorians are trypanosomes passed to the recipient in the feces of insects from the subfamily Triatominae (most importantly Triatoma infestans).
 This group includes Trypanosoma cruzi, T. lewisi, T. melophagium, T. nabiasi, T. rangeli, T. theileri, T. theodori.
 The subgenus Herpetosoma contains the species T. lewisi.

 The subgenus Schizotrypanum contains T. cruzi and a number of bat trypanosomes.
 The bat species include Trypanosoma cruzi marinkellei, Trypanosoma dionisii, Trypanosoma erneyi, Trypanosoma livingstonei and Trypanosoma wauwau.
 Other related species include Trypanosoma conorhini and Trypanosoma rangeli.